Skip to content

 Users reach YMYL sites to receive important information regarding health, finances, lifestyle, etc. Google’s SQEG highlights that YMYL site visitor queries are one or more of the following intents:

 • Know Query – Searches where users are looking for information.
-Example: how tall are football players?
+Example: How tall are football players?

 • Website Query – Searches for a website or specific items within a website.
 Example: cooking YouTube.

-• Visit-In-Person Query – Searches for information or location of a place.
+• Visit-In-Person Query – Searches for information or the location of a place.
 Users can be direct or more ambiguous; pharmacy vs. medicine, respectively.
 Example: nearest gas station.

 With that in mind, Google needs a way for evaluators to calculate if user needs are met.
 Yet another means to measure page quality is the Needs Met Rating Guideline.